cjreynol/hs-scheme/README.md

 be backwards compatible beyond the bounds listed in the .cabal file.

 - To build the entire project:  `cabal build`
-- To run the main CLI application:  `cabal run`
+- To run the main CLI application:  `cabal run hs-scheme`
 - To run the test suite:  `cabal test`